ksatyam84/multi-modal/datasets/KK_sampleV0/READ_ME.md

-# This is a test file to set up folders within github repo
+# This is a training sample for image of poster to genre training model